Ojas1584/Contract_Analysis/README.md

 **Termination Clause:**
 ```
 8.1 TERM.
 The term of this Agreement shall continue for one (1) year following the Launch Date, unless earlier terminated as provided herein.
 This Agreement may be renewed for any number of successive one (1) year terms by mutual written agreement of the parties prior to the conclusion of the term of this Agreement.
-A party wishing to renew this Agreement shall give the other party notice thereof no less than thirty (30) days before the expiration of the term then in effect.
-In the event that either party does not give such notice, the term of this Agreement shall be automatically renewed for another one (1) year.
+A party wishing to renew this Agreement shall give the other party notice thereof ...

-8.2 TERMINATION FOR BREACH.
-In addition to other remedies that may be available to it, by providing written notice, a party may immediately terminate this Agreement: (a) if the other party materially breaches this Agreement and fails to cure that breach within sixty (60) days after receiving written notice of the breach, or (b) as provided in Sections 2.2 [INITIAL INFORMATION TRANSFER MECHANISM DEVELOPMENT] , 2.4 [RESTRICTIONS ON COMMUNICATIONS] , or 12.4.

-8.3 TERMINATION FOR CHANGE IN COMPANY STRUCTURE.
-If a majority of the equity securities of either 2TheMart or i-Escrow, Inc. (except that i-Escrow may sell all or a majority of its equity securities or voting interests to i-Escrow.com, and i-Escrow.com may sell all or a majority of its equity securities or voting interests to i-Escrow's existing shareholders, without triggering the foregoing) are acquired by another company during the term of this Agreement either company may terminate this Agreement, without liability, by giving a thirty (30) days written notice to the other party.

-8.4 TERMINATION FOR BANKRUPTCY.
-Either party may terminate or suspend this Agreement effective immediately and without liability upon written notice to the other party if any one of the following events occurs: (a) the other party files a voluntary petition in bankruptcy or otherwise seeks protection under any law for the relief of debtors; (b) the other party has an involuntary petition in bankruptcy filed against it which is not dismissed within sixty (60) days after filing; or (c) the other party becomes insolvent.
 ```
 **Confidentiality Clause:**
 ```